mikebochenek/learning/blog/_posts/2023-09-22-fun-quotes.markdown

 - M: Do you mean for dinner?  or lunch?
 - L: BREAKFAST.

+## Motivation
+- What we do in life, echoes in eternity
+- Sometimes you climb out of bed in the morning and you think, I’m not going to make it, but you laugh inside – remembering all the times you’ve felt that way.
+- I’m just an alcoholic who became a writer so that I would be able to stay in bed until noon.

 ## A few thoughts or ideas managed to sneak in as well
 - I will probably have a different boss next year (promotion?)
 - Ask chatGPT for some ideas, but use that to come up with others